openstack-archive/tripleo-docs/doc/source/introduction/components.rst

 **How to contribute**

 * python-openstackclient uses `tox <https://tox.readthedocs.org/en/latest/>`_
-  to manage the development environment, see `upstream documentation
+  to manage the development environment, see the `python-openstackclient documentation
   <https://github.com/openstack/python-openstackclient/blob/master/README.rst>`_
   for details.
 Submit your changes via OpenStack Gerrit (see `OpenStack Developer's Guide`_).